If you need to contact us

 - The Scottish Government have designed a model request form that has be used by many Councils to base their forms on, adding specific requests for information which enables them to make a determination.
 There is no requirement to use any pre-defined form.
 A request can be made in any written format as long as the correct information is presented.
 The request forms have been designed to make sure all the required information is captured allowing an informed decision to be made.

 - Many councils have a pre-application stage.
-Argyll and Bute Council have an online expression of interest form (EOI) on which you can submit outline proposals.
-While you are not obliged to use the EOI form, it does make it easier for the Social Enterprise Team (SET) team to look at your proposal and provide advice and assistance.
-SET will contact you to follow up an EOI and help you identify what you need to complete a full request.
-There are also agencies and organisations who can offer independent support
+Argyll and Bute Council have an online informal expression of interest form (EOI) on which you can submit outline proposals.
+While you are not obliged to use the EOI form, it does make it easier for officers to look at your proposal and provide advice and assistance.
+An officer will contact you to follow up an informal EOI and help you identify what you need to complete a full request.
+There are also agencies and organisations who can offer independent support.

 - Yes.
 Subject to the terms of the lease.
 Leased land falls under the legislation.